 Network access

-ApsaraMQ for Kafka allows you to access an instance over the internet or in a Virtual Private Cloud (VPC).
+ApsaraMQ for Kafka supports access over the internet or through a Virtual Private Cloud (VPC).
 You can fully manage your VPC: define CIDR blocks, configure route tables and gateways, and deploy other Alibaba Cloud resources -- such as Elastic Compute Service (ECS) instances, ApsaraDB RDS instances, and Server Load Balancer (SLB) instances -- alongside your Kafka clusters.

 Use cases